How to read a crochet pattern

 ch: chain

-Different crochet pattern designers adopt diverse formats to convey instructions, typically outlined at the pattern's outset.
-The repetitive nature of stitches can be the most challenging aspect of reading a pattern.
-Some patterns employ brackets ((...), [...]) or multiplier indicators (*, x) to signify which stitches to repeat and how many times.
+Different crochet pattern designers use different formats to convey their instructions.
+This is also usually defined at the beginning of the pattern.
+You can expect that there will be repetition of stitches, which is probably the most confusing part to reading a pattern.
+Some patterns use brackets ((...), [...]) or multiplier indicators (*, x), to convey which stitches you should repeat and for how many times.

 Rnd 3: [sc, inc] x 6(18)